gvsafronov/fluidB/README.md

    make BUILD_TLS=yes';
    ```

- ### Setup
+ ### Installation

- You can install fluidB download the binary from our site https://fluidb.icu
+ You can install fluidB download the binary from our site https://fluidb.icu/#download

  1. Open the link above
  2. Click to "Download" button